RegulusXiang/Universal_App_Template/README.md

 # Universal_App_Template
 UI Templates and toolkits for building web-based applications which are based on RESTful style APIs

-Here is my final project fot the course **Mobile Internet Technology**.
+Here is my final project for the course **Mobile Internet Technology**.
 Based on the **iOS** platform, I am working on an universal application, which can generate the major components and user interface for web-based applications.
 And those websites are required to open
 ***RESTful*** APIs.